Shadania/Jira_Arch/Search Engine/README.md

 # How to use the Search Engine

 ## Old Usage Guides
-Note that accessing these documents may require you to request permission.
+Note that accessing these documents may require you to request permission to view them.
 Additionally, they may not be entirely up to date anymore.

 - [Steps to set up the environment](https://docs.google.com/document/d/1RJhU2w3XLODsNbTUNbwatcU6dYBrHAZGCRLndjJI-4k/edit)
 - [Site User Guide](https://docs.google.com/document/d/1DYtzWahtR1CmjO6pBcleQ0aQKj4qGfu0OXq4KosSuV4/edit)